 - The Tartan Lodge provides affordable accommodation 2.5 miles from central Glasgow in a former church that has been converted into a collection of male and female dormitories and private rooms.
 A dormitory room bed can be had from just £18 per night and includes access to a social room and showers.

 - The Glasgow Youth Hostel offers rooms in a Victorian townhouse overlooking Kelvingrove Park in the city centre.
 There are private rooms as well as shared apartments and prices include Wi-Fi, a social room and secure storage.
 Prices start at £13.50 for a bed in a shared room.

 - Hampton Court Guest House is a bit more up-market than a hostel but offers reasonable prices for rooms only a 20-minute walk from the SSE Hydro and Kelvingrove Art Gallery and Museum.
 A single en-suite can be found for only £30 (depending on the time of year).

 - Crosshill House in Glasgow features 12 budget rooms with Wi-Fi, an outdoor pool, breakfast buffet and a gym around a mile from the city centre.
 Standard rooms can be reserved for a very reasonable £30 per night (depending on the time of year).

 - Hostelling Scotland.
-Staying in a youth hostel isn’t for everyone but it’s by far the cheapest way to spend a weekend in Scotland’s cities.
+Staying in a youth hostel isn’t for everyone but it’s easily the best option for cheap holidays in Scotland’s cities.
 The Hostelling Scotland organization has been going for over 90 years and their website is easily the largest internet resource for hostels in Scotland.

 Travel Supermarket.
 Although Booking.com is more famous I personally find Travel Supermarket to have the best deals and they’re much easier to book a complete holiday with.
 Their booking service includes car hire, flights, airport extras, travel insurance and hotels.